-The Alabama NPHC has eight of the nine organizations.
+The University of Alabama NPHC has eight of the nine organizations.
 These sororities and fraternities have been an integral part of the UA community since 1974.

 NPHC organizations are committed to community service and support academic excellence between members and the general student body by providing scholarships and programs.
 In addition to providing a social outlet, NPHC organizations also provide a variety of initiatives designed to enrich the cultural experience of UA students.

 NPHC organizations recruit members at various times of the year, through a process called Membership Intake (MIP).
 NPHC chapters determine their recruitment period, which can change each year.
 Organizations conducting MIP will host informational sessions, commonly referred to as Interest Meetings or Rush events.
 During these formal sessions, aspirants will typically learn specific information about membership requirements, chapter policies, and financial costs.

 After attending an Interest Meeting, aspirants should complete the online Membership Intake Process FERPA Academic Release & Hazing Policy Acknowledgement Form, which allows for verification eligibility (i.e. enrollment status and college grade point average).